What Is the Rare Lincoln Wheat Penny?

 Example of the rarest 1909 Wheat penny with initials VDB on the reverse.

-The first coin in the Lincoln series with the initials “V.D.B.” on the reverse was criticized and quickly withdrawn from the production.
+The first coin in the Lincoln series with the initials “V.D.B.” on the reverse was criticized and quickly withdrawn from production.
 Because of this, the small mintage (484,000) made it a true icon among collectors.

 Features: